cyntzhou/final/README.md

 Saturday, 1/24/15 - Can now comment on Essays, Teacher's Schedules are up
 Sunday, 1/25/15 - Search Bar for StuyAssist works, Searching for Places Near Stuy using Yelp API works
 Monday, 1/26/15 - Launched stuyassist.mooo.com, Calendar is up and running
-Tuesday morning, 1/27/15 - Polishing the website
+Tuesday morning, 1/27/15 - Polishing the website, making the video  https://www.youtube.com/watch?v=OTiQt29H6uc&feature=youtu.be